mbari-org/auv-python/README.md

 last 20 years or so.

 The goals of this are:

 * Enable ship-based local file based execution and production MBARI network
-* decouple quick-look plot generation -- this code does only data processing
+* Decouple quick-look plot generation -- this code does only data processing
 * All available metadata written to netCDF attributes, including new XML cals
 * Decouple plumbing lag settings from the code -- use config file?
 * Enable easy reprocessing of segments of the archive